arda-guler/Kozmoworks/README.md

 This version currently **supports n-body problems** with **impulsive orbital maneuvering**.
 It features a 1st order and an 8th order orbit propagator.

 Mission scenarios are defined in .json files - see scenarios/test.json for an example.

+This is very much a Work-In-Progress (TM) - many features are missing but intended for implementation:

+- Finite burn maneuvers
+- Atmospheric drag
+- Radiation pressure
+- Spherical harmonics gravity
+- ...